A Guide to Rarotonga and Cook Islands Culture

 Learn more about the history of Christianity in the Cook Islands and which denominations are worshipped in The Guide to the Religions in the Cook Islands.

-With many Cook Islanders being well-travelled and especially used to Western cultures due to the country’s strong ties with New Zealand, the local customs are not too strict.
-Nevertheless, there are a few things to keep in mind when visiting the Cook Islands in order to respect the local values.
+With many Cook Islanders being well-travelled and especially accustomed to Western cultures due to the country’s strong ties with New Zealand, local customs are not overly strict.
+Nevertheless, there are a few things to keep in mind when visiting the Cook Islands to respect local values.

 Clothing Etiquette in the Cook Islands

-There is also some clothing etiquette to keep in mind for going to church, including that men should wear pants and a smart shirt, while women should cover the knees and shoulders.
+There are also some clothing etiquette guidelines to follow when attending church, including that men should wear pants and a smart shirt, while women should cover their knees and shoulders.

 Other Cook Islands Customs and Etiquette